 ITU-T H.248 provides an abstraction model for an MGC to access and control physical resources on an MG without having to address these physical resources.
 The concepts of Contexts, Terminations, Streams and Descriptors are used.
 Whilst terminations are typically statically provisioned, the underlying resources may be statically or dynamically allocated between the VMGs.
 The physical resources may relate to the central processing unit (CPU), digital signal processor (DSP), memory, storage, or power use.
 So whilst the ITU-T H.248 options defined by an ITU-T H.248 Profile are related to these resources, there is not a one–to-one mapping due to the abstraction layer.
 Some form of provisioning is required to assign the physical resources to a VMG instance.

 ITU-T H.248 allows an MG and MGC to negotiate the use of a certain profile (functionality set) via the use of the ServiceChangeProfile parameter (see clause 7.2.8.1.5 of [ITU-T H.248.1]).
-An example profile is the Mn interface (profile name: threegbicsn) defined by [b-3GPP TS 29.232].
+An example profile is the Mc reference point (profile name: threegbicsn) defined by [b-3GPP TS 29.232].
 However, this does not identify a particular resource profile.
 The MGC cannot deduce from the profile name how resources are provisioned on the (V)MG.
 The set of provisioned resources could be tied to the media gateway identity (ITU-T H.248 Mid) but this unnecessarily ties the transport network configuration to the MG hardware configuration.
 Many ITU-T H.248 packages specify a default of "provisioned" for the elements defined by the package.
 It is assumed that these are co-ordinated via other provisioning means (e.g., SNMP MIBs).
 As an ITU-T H.248 MG can be provisioned with different sets of resources per ITU-T H.248 Profile Name and/or Mid another form of correlation identity between the MGC and MG to coordinate what has been provisioned is required.

 This identifier can be used by network operators as a pointer to a set of provisioned configuration data.
 Upon reception of the identifier, the MGC can uniquely identify the provisioned defaults and other configuration data and then request (V)MG resources accordingly.